Inference of the low-energy constants in $\Delta$-full chiral effective field theory including a correlated truncation error: Correlating the EFT truncation error in scattering

 we use the numerical optimization routine L-BFGS-B~\cite{byrd1995limited} with multiple restarts.
-The resulting MAP estimates of the hyperparameters are listed in Table~\ref{tab:database} and the mean $\GP$ predictions for expansion coefficients $c^{(3)}$ for three of the most abundant observable types are shown in Fig.~\ref{fig:gp_predictions}.
+We include a so-called nugget, set to $10^{-10}$, to avoid numerical issues.
+The resulting MAP estimates of the hyperparameters are listed in the table in Fig.~\ref{tab:database}.
+The delta prior on $m$ obviously yields a corresponding MAP value $\widehat{m} = 0$.
+The $\GP$ predictions for expansion coefficients $c^{(3)}$ for three of the most abundant observable types are shown in Fig.~\ref{fig:gp_predictions}.

 The amount of training data is sufficient to make the posterior likelihood-dominated in most cases.
-We explored a prior with parameters $1/2 \leq [\nu_0,\nu_0 \tau_0^2] \leq 3/2$ and we find that the inference is rather robust, as long as we allow for very small values $\cbarsq \gtrsim 0.2^2$.
-Indeed, a restrictive prior can bias the result for total cross sections, where the training data is one-dimensional.
+We explore a number of priors, shown in Fig.~\ref{fig:conjugate_prior}, and find that the inference is rather robust as long as we allow for very small values $\cbarsq \gtrsim 0.2^2$.
+Indeed, a prior that is too restrictive in this regard can bias the result for total cross sections, where the training data are one dimensional.